Reef Credits: A win for farmers and for the Great Barrier Reef

 The value of Reef Credits, like other environmental commodities such as carbon credits, depends on the supply and demand dynamics of the open market.

-How are Reef Credit Methodologies written?
+How are Reef Credit methodologies written?

-Reef Credit Methodologies can be written by anyone wishing to see particular types of projects developed.
+Reef Credit methodologies can be written by anyone wishing to see particular types of projects developed.
 Methods must comply with the requirements of the Reef Credit Scheme.
 The initial methods have been developed through collaboration between GreenCollar, NRM organisations, researchers, government and an expert advisory panel of scientific and other stakeholders.

 Do the methods use modelling or water quality monitoring to quantify Reef Credits?